 - SI would have less bandwidth with UN actors – with in-person meetings and workshops helping to build trust and mutual understanding.

 - Key actors informing the Summit of the Future would work independently rather than collaboratively towards shared goals.

-- SI contributed to the development of the Global Digital Compact through a submission on foundation models, direct exchange with the Tech Envoy and his Office, as well as a joint submission with the Future of Life Institute.
+- SI contributed to the development of the Global Digital Compact through a submission on AI foundation models, direct exchange with the UN Tech Envoy and his Office, as well as a joint submission with the Future of Life Institute.

 Without SI’s contributions…

-- It is likely that no other submissions to the Global Digital Compact would have emphasized the importance of foundation model governance.
+- It is likely that no other submissions to the Global Digital Compact would have emphasized the importance of AI foundation model governance.

 - The UNDRR invited SI to give two presentations on risks from AI and emerging technological risks to their private sector and member state networks in New York.

 - The Sendai Framework’s mid-term review report cited SI’s thematic study six times.

 - The zero draft of the political declaration of the mid-term review mentions: “We recognize also that greater attention is needed in all countries to strengthen understanding of new, emerging, and future risks, including the long-term impacts of climate change and the adverse impacts of rapid technological change and artificial intelligence.”